rberenguel/weave/README.md

 ### <a name='Why'></a>Why?

 Useful to take somewhat transient and local notes, without needing a text editor of any kind.
+It's also kind of fun having so much functionality in it.

+### <a name='Tests'></a>Tests

+I have set up tests using Mocha/Chai running directly in the browser.
+They create a "Weave" instance hidden, and run commands against that.
+Works surprisingly effective.
+You can see them all [here](http://rberenguel.github.io/weave/tests/all_the_tests.html).
+Each panel corresponds to a separate iframe with a set of tests.

+The tests don't run independently (for example, testing that `split` splits depends on testing that `split` becomes a button), so clicking on the "isolation" will fail.